You are part of the Heart shoal!

 Why?

-The burning of fossil fuels to create the electricity we use in our daily life, increases the amount of carbon in our atmosphere.
-This contributes to climate change, warming the world’s Ocean and changing water chemistry.
+The burning of fossil fuels to create the electricity contributes to climate change, warming the world’s Ocean and changing water chemistry.

 How?